-The Representative Group meets regularly with Raine Study staff and are consulted over the content of data collection assessments and any form of communication with study members e.g. newsletters, information sheets, results, cards, competitions, websites, Facebook, meetings.
+The Community Advisory Committee meets regularly with Raine Study staff and are consulted over the content of data collection assessments and any form of communication with study members e.g. newsletters, information sheets, results, cards, competitions, websites, Facebook, meetings.
 Meetings are also organised with the Representative Group and other volunteer participants and researchers to obtain feedback on proposed studies.

 This consultation process ensures research protocols and material remains relevant and acceptable to participants and provides researchers with a different perspective on their proposals.